- Most significant changes: Automatic emergency braking and a new Rear Door Alert system are now standard.

-Active safety features that were optional, or not offered at all, just a few years ago are rapidly becoming standard on all types of vehicles, Nissans included.
-Automatic emergency braking is now standard on the Pathfinder three-row SUV.
+Active safety features that were optional on most vehicles, or not offered at all, just a few years ago are rapidly becoming standard on all types of vehicles, Nissan cars and SUVs included.
+Auto emergency braking is now standard on the Pathfinder, Nissan’s three-row SUV.

-Automatic emergency braking triggers driver alerts if a potential frontal collision is detected and can automatically apply the brakes.
+Automatic emergency features, like automatic emergency braking triggers driver alerts if a potential frontal collision is detected and can automatically apply the brakes.

-The new Rear Door Alert system is standard, too.
+The new Rear Door Alert system is standard on the Nissan Pathfinder, too.
 It reminds the driver to check the backseat with an instrument panel warning, then a chirping horn if a rear door was opened before a trip but not opened again after the SUV was turned off.